 Sales tax liability is created when the Company sells equipment and services to another entity located in the State of Florida.
 Currently the sales tax rate in the Company's County of business is 6.5%.
-As of December 31, 2021, our sales tax liability was recorded at \$15,456 compared to \$12,665 recorded at December 31, 2020.
+As of December 31, 2022, we had zero sales tax liability as compared to \$15,456 recorded at December 31, 2021.